maarten-pennings/WordClock/README.md

  - At 23:26:30 there is another minutes change (to `23:29`) and the display is refreshed to `vijf-voor-half-twaalf`.
  - At 23:27:30 there is another minutes change (to `23:30`), so now the display is updated to `half-twaalf`.

+## 13. Model 6

+The hardware is done, the clock is running.
+The final step is to add software features.
+The application [WordClockFull](sketches/WordClockFull) is the end-user application.
+It contains the following features

+ - Color modes
+   The colors used for the hours and minutes can be configured.
+   What's more, the color __mode__ can be configured: fixed, cycling or random.
+   And the refresh can be every 5 minutes (when the text changes) but also every minute (to have the clock more lively).

+ - Display animations
+   When the time changes, the display is refreshed.
+This might mean that the time is drawn in a different color (see previous feature: color mode).
+It is also possible to animate the "old time text" to the "new time text".
+The app has five animations built in: none, wipe, dots, pulse and mist.

+ - Demo mode
+   To show off the clock (the color modes and display animations) there is now a demo mode.
+   By pressing the (flash) button, the clock starts running at 15x speed.

+ - A configuration interface
+   When powering the WordClock, you have a couple of seconds to press the (flash) button of the ESP8266.
+   If you do that, the actual clock app will not start, instead the configuration app starts.
+   This means the ESP8266 starts a WiFi access point (plus DNS and DHCP server), and a web server.
+   When you connect to the web server with a laptop or smart phone, you get a web page with configuration parameters.
+   Typical parameters are: the SSID and password of your home wifi network, the time zone, the colors for the hours and minutes and the animations to be used.
+   When you commit the configuration, they are stored persistently, and the clock app will use them (even after a power cycle).

+ - A NeoPixel test
+   All LEDs in all NeoPixels are switched on one by one, to test if they are working.

+## 14. User manual

 (end)